-Worship is Central at Christ Lutheran Church.
+Worship is Central at Christ Lutheran Church

-Holy Communion is offered three times each week:
+Holy Communion is offered at weekly worship:

 10:00 a.m.
 Sunday Morning

 This is the most traditional of our worship settings, yet it is celebrated with a variety of settings and styles according to the season and mood.

 The Good News of God’s Grace is always preached.

 Music is accompanied by organ, piano, guitar, flute, percussion or any available instruments appropriate to the musical style.
 We offer variety in musical styles within each service.

 The Sacrament of Holy Communion is offered every Sunday, providing the strength to meet the week ahead.

 A staffed nursery is available during worship every week.